sharetribe/flex-docs/src/docs/howto-payments/set-up-and-use-stripe/index.md

 <info>

-The current FTW templates do not support Brazil (BR), India (IN) and Hungary (HU), even though all three countries are mentioned as available Stripe countries in
+The Sharetribe Web Template does not support Brazil (BR), India (IN) and Hungary (HU), even though all three countries are mentioned as available Stripe countries in
 <a href="https://stripe.com/docs/connect/accounts#custom-accounts">Stripe's